 - Once the bread is toasted, place cubes in a greased baking dish (I used a 9x12) and pour the custard mix over the bread.
 Allow bread to soak for 10 minutes

 - Place the baking dish full of pudding inside of another dish, then pour hot tap water in the outer dish.
-For this I used a cookie sheet with higher lips or this step.
+For this step I used a cookie sheet with higher lips.
 The water needs to be halfway up the pudding dish.